Derrick Henry: 2021: Injury-shortened season

-Henry began the season slow, held to only 58 rushing yards as the Titans lost to the Arizona Cardinals 38–13.
+Henry began the season slowly, held to only 58 rushing yards as the Titans lost to the Arizona Cardinals 38–13.
 During Week 2 against the Seattle Seahawks, Henry finished with 182 rushing yards, 55 receiving yards, and three rushing touchdowns as the Titans won 33–30 in overtime.
 He earned AFC Offensive Player of the Week for Week 2.
-In Week 6, Henry ran for 143 yards and three touchdowns in a 34-31 win over the Bills, earning his second AFC Offensive Player of the Week honor of the year.
+In Week 6, Henry ran for 143 yards and three touchdowns in a 34–31 win over the Bills, earning his second AFC Offensive Player of the Week honor of the year.

-During a Week 8 win against the Indianapolis Colts, Henry suffered a Jones fracture that would end up sidelining him for the remainder of the regular season.
+During a Week 8 win against the Colts, Henry suffered a Jones fracture that would end up sidelining him for the remainder of the regular season.
 He was placed on injured reserve on November 1.
 Prior to his injury, Henry was leading the league in carries, rushing yards and rushing touchdowns, and was on pace to break the NFL rushing record.
-Henry was named the Titans' nominee for the 2021 Walter Payton Man of the Year Award.
+Henry was named the Titans' nominee for the 2021 Walter Payton NFL Man of the Year Award.

-Henry was activated off injured reserve on January 21, 2022, for the team's Divisional Round game against the Cincinnati Bengals.
+Henry was activated off injured reserve on January 21, 2022, for the team's Divisional Round game against the Bengals.
 In his return, Henry had 20 carries for 62 yards along with a rushing touchdown in the Titans' 19–16 loss.
 He was ranked 12th by his fellow players on the NFL Top 100 Players of 2022.